Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/012_Main_aims_of_this_workshop.md

 teaching: 10
 exercises: 0
 questions:
-- "Why do RNASeq analysis?"
+- "Why sequence RNA?"
-- "Multiple steps when performing RNASeq analysis?"
+- "How to do RNASeq analysis?"
-- "Using bioinformatics pipelines tools such as nextflow for pipelining and efficiency?"
+- "Can tools such as Nextflow be used to efficient pipelining of RNASeq analysis ?"
 - "How does 'nfcore-rnaseq' work?"
 - "How to run 'nfcore-rnaseq' pipeline on a virtual machine?"
-- "How to perform downstream data-analysis using R/RStudio?"
+- "How to use R/RStudio for downstream data processing and visualisation?"

 objectives:
 - "Executing nextflow pipeline 'nfcore-rnaseq' on a virtual machine (VM) instance"